rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Cuckoo_Hashing.md

 -   There is a set S of at most n items that have i **and** j as possible positions
     -   We're only interested in paths of length 1 here
-    -   Those are edges, and an edge represent an item's the two hash values - **what does this mean?**
+    -   Those are edges, and an edge represents the two hash values of an item
 -   For each item, the probability that this is true is at most $2/r^2$
     -   First goes here and second there (each with probability 1/r) or the other way round